 Cancer survivors often want to have families but their cancer treatment may have caused significant deterioration, or complete loss of fertility.
 The deleterious effects depend on multiple factors such as the patient’s age, dose and the type of the chemotherapy agent or radiation used, as well as the individual susceptibility to treatment.
 It is vital to consider fertility as an important factor for patients who have been diagnosed with cancer and other serious chronic conditions and diseases.
 Planning Fertility Preservation in advance can preserve sperm, eggs or embryos for future use.
 Arizona Associates for Reproductive Health is prepared to help you move through the process quickly so you can begin your cancer treatment and recovery.

 Arizona Associate for Reproductive Health’s Fertility Preservation Program is designed to provide state-of-the-art options for reproductive-aged men or women who are about to begin treatments that may threaten their future fertility.
 We understand the time constraints and emotional stress of patients facing cancer treatment, as well as the concern over the potential negative impact on future fertility.
 We offer expedited, compassionate care at a discounted rate for egg or embryo freezing prior to cancer treatment.
 We partner with LIVESTRONG (Fertile Hope) to offer cancer patients help through the Sharing Hope Program.
-As a participating center in the Sharing Hope financial assistance program, (AZARH) works with LIVESTRONG to increase access to Fertility Preservation services for cancer patients by providing Fertility Preservation treatments and medications at a discount for qualifying patients.
+As a participating center in the Sharing Hope financial assistance program, AZARH works with the LIVESTRONG fertility program to increase access to fertility preservation services for cancer patients by providing fertility treatments and medications at a discount for qualifying patients.
 LIVESTRONG is a national, nonprofit organization dedicated to providing reproductive information and financial support to cancer patients and survivors whose medical treatments present the risk of infertility.

-Elective Fertility Preservation for purposes other than medical reasons has been an option for men for many years.
+Elective Fertility Preservation for purposes other than medical reasons has been an option for men for many years, including freezing sperm before a vasectomy.
 Fortunately, due to exciting developments in the field of Assisted Reproductive Technology (ART), elective egg freezing and fertility preservation is now a realistic option for women who elect to delay child bearing for medical, professional or personal reasons.

-To learn more about embryo freezing and explore your fertility preservation options, contact our offices today.
+To learn more about embryo freezing, the LIVESTRONG fertility program and explore your fertility preservation options, contact our offices today.